vaadin/vaadin-core/README.md

 ### Get in touch with the team

-The chat and the forum are dedicated channels for this project, while the Twitter and Facebook pages are common for all Vaadin related discussion.
+The chat and the forum category are dedicated channels for this project, while the Twitter, Facebook and G+ pages are common for all Vaadin related discussion (including the Java framework).

 - [Chat](https://gitter.im/vaadin/vaadin-core-elements)
 - [Forum](https://vaadin.com/forum/#!/category/9848927)